Shuaibbinreza/word-of-the-day-api/README.md

 curl "http://localhost:8081/wordOfTheDay"
 ```

-To clear the cache and get fresh response
+To clear the cache and get a fresh response
 ```bash
 curl "http://localhost:8081/wordOfTheDay/refresh"
 ```